alined908/phoodi/README.md

 - [ ] Find people who have similar food taste near you?
 - [ ] Past activity
 - [ ] Elasticsearch? - Search bar on top app nav bar
+- [ ] Some sort of reputation system